anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Replaces the wallet address with characters that are easy to remember by humans, which is a key step in the popularization of encryption.
 Users can choose a more user-friendly address to remember, making it easy to send and receive encrypted assets and reducing the probability of transferring to the wrong address when transferring money.

 Within zkCell Network, we schedule to solve this issue thoroughly with an efficient approach -- We introduce onchain AccountID to allow users to own a unique AccountID.
-Thus user could manage assets(deposit/transfer/receive) by directly ID rather than pure wallet address. **The AccountID solution works like ENS on ethereum, but it's protocol-native, i.e. zk-verifiable**.
+User could manage assets(deposit/transfer/receive) by directly ID rather than pure wallet address. **The AccountID solution works like ENS on ethereum, but it's protocol-native, i.e. zk-verifiable**.

 **why Ens pattern is not 100% secure?**